Skip to main content

 To add individual Price Book items:

-1. Click More → Price Book
+1. Click Price Book in the left sidebar

 2. Click “+ Add Price Book